PotentiaRobotics/base-station/README.md

 # base-station
-The code to control the robot and the controller
+Software that controls the robot externally